Unity-Technologies/drone-pose-estimation-navigation/Documentation/1_create_unity_project_with_unity_packages.md

 #### Adding Tutorial Files
 Now it is time to add some more objects to our scene.
 Before doing so, we need to import some folders containing the required assets.

 4. Download [TutorialAssets.zip](https://github.com/Unity-Technologies/drone-pose-estimation-navigation/releases/download/v0.0.1/TutorialAssets.zip), and unzip it.
-It should contain the following subfolders: `Materials`, `Prefabs`, `RosMessages`, `Scripts`, `URDFs`.
+It should contain the following subfolders: `Materials`, `Prefabs`, `Scripts`.

 5. Drag and Drop the `TutorialAssets` folder from your operating system's file explorer onto the `Assets` folder in the _**Project**_ tab of the editor.